RavWar/imdb/README.md

 ## Running Tests

-You'll need rspec and fakeweb installed to run the specs.

     $ bundle install
     $ bundle exec rake spec

-Although not recommended, you may run the specs against the live imdb.com website.
-This will make a lot of calls to imdb.com, use it wisely.

-    $ LIVE_TEST=true bundle exec rake spec

-To update the packaged fixtures files with actual imdb.com samples, use the `fixtures:refresh` rake task

-    $ bundle exec rake fixtures:refresh

 ## Disclaimer

 I, or any developer who contributed to this project, accepts any kind of liabilty for your use of this library.

 IMDB does not permit use of its data by third parties without their consent.